Michael DuchenUNIVERSAL FUND MEMBER

 Michael's Story

 Michael joined Watsi on January 20th, 2015.
-Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation supported Nwe Ni, a 43-year-old woman from Burma, to fund a thyroidectomy.
+Nine years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation supported Jojina, a 52-year-old grandmother from Malawi, to fund thyroid surgery.

 Impact